malan88/standingwater/src/markdown/posts/210717-power-and-politics.md

 relation to liberalness and conservativeness.

 There's been a lot of hay made by the Economist set lately about the [open-closed political spectrum][2].
-The idea, recently, has been that this is the new political dynamic.
-I find this really intriguing.
-Not the concept of open-closed, but the idea that this is _new_.
+The idea is that this is the new political dynamic.
+I find this intriguing.
+Not the concept of open-closed, but the idea that this is new.
 I think the reality is that politics have _always_ been about open-closed.
 It's just that our politics have rarely been so starkly about conservative-liberal differences.
 Because our political parties are not _instinctually_ political like we are.
+I'll talk more about this in the section titled "Race and The Wheel of Political Markets".

 Breaking down political persuasion can be complex.
-We have the traditional left-right division, the two dimensional political compass (where the vertical axis is social and the horizontal axis is fiscal), and now a plethora of axes systems.
+We have the traditional left-right division, the two dimensional political compass (where the vertical axis is social and the horizontal axis is fiscal), and now a plethora of different axes systems.
 I love taking them, and usually bookmark my results.
 Some sites I've saved the results from have since gone dark, but here are some of my results from different tests:

 - [8values][3]
 - [9axes][4]
-- [The Take Machine][5]
 - [Political Compass][6]
+- [RightValues][21]
+- [LeftValues][22]

 Political persuasion is a mess of interests, identity, and social connections.
 The political institutions in your country can also seriously influence the way